Ultramann/Numeric-Python-Intro/README.md

 #### Part 2.1 - Finding Closest Centroid to Each Data Point

 A benefit of NumPy that has only been mentioned in passing up until now is the fact that it's part of the SciPy ecosystem.
-This ecosystem has many other libraries that are designed to integrate tightly NumPy.
+This ecosystem has many other libraries that are designed to integrate tightly with NumPy.
 The code above uses a function from one of these libraries, [`cdist`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html#scipy.spatial.distance.cdist), from SciPy's [`spatial.distance`](https://docs.scipy.org/doc/scipy/reference/spatial.distance.html#module-scipy.spatial.distance) module.

 This function, `cdist` does about half the heavy lifting of part 2.1.
 It computes the distance between all the pairs that can be made from our data, `X`, and the current centroids. **Note:** If you follow the link to `cdist` above, the documentation specifies that it is expects two NumPy arrays as input.
 The call to `cdist(X, centroids)` then is expected to return a NumPy array with the same number of rows as are in `X` and columns as there are centroids.
 Let's look at an example: